mozilla-releng/balrog/docs/source/admin_api.rst

     }

-Note that Balrog only tracks permisssions, not accounts, so this list does not include users who are able to login, but have no permissions to change anything.
+Note that Balrog only tracks permissions, not accounts, so this list does not include users who are able to log in, but have no permissions to change anything.

 **/users/<username>/permissions**
 ---------------------------------